-Rollbacks · Cloudflare Pages docs
+Rollbacks

 Rollbacks allow you to instantly revert your project to a previous production deployment.

 Any production deployment that has been successfully built is a valid rollback target.
 When your project has rolled back to a previous deployment, you may still rollback to deployments that are newer than your current version.
-Please note that preview deployments are not valid rollback targets.
+Note that preview deployments are not valid rollback targets.